Do you directly deliver the goods or offer services to your customer without providing an approximate price, beforehand?

-Whether it is pro forma invoice or proforma invoice, both the terms mean the same.
-Sometimes this preliminary bill of sale is listed as a pro forma invoice and sometimes it is listed as proforma invoice, eventually, the meaning is the same.
+Whether it is a pro forma invoice or a proforma invoice, both the terms mean the same.
+Sometimes this preliminary bill of sale is listed as a pro forma invoice and sometimes it is listed as a proforma invoice, eventually, the meaning is the same.

 What is the purpose of the proforma invoice?

 When a customer visits any store, they don’t buy the product directly.
 They first ask for the price.
 Every buyer has the right to know the value of what they are purchasing.
 The purpose of the Proforma invoice is the same.
 It declares the value of the goods/services to the customer.
 When they agree to the price, then you deliver.